syncfusion-content/js-api-docs/api/js/ejGrid.md

 ### scrollSettings.autoHide `Boolean`
 {:#members:scrollsettings-autohide}

-It accepts the boolean value and enables or disables the scrollbar in the Grid.
+It accepts the boolean value and shows or hides the scrollbar while focus or out of focus in the Grid.

 #### Default Value:
 {:.param}